MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-filter-and-efficiently-enumerate-items-in-a-folder.md

 - csharp
 ---

-# How to: Filter and Efficiently Enumerate Items in a Folder
+# Filter and Efficiently Enumerate Items in a Folder

 This example shows how to use the [Table](https://msdn.microsoft.com/en-us/library/bb652856\(v=office.15\)) object to filter for items in the Inbox that have attachments, and efficiently enumerate such items, displaying selected properties for each item.